strongloop/strongloop.com2/_posts/2019-11-13-cascon-evoke.md

 published: false
 ---

 [CASCONxEVOKE](https://www-01.ibm.com/ibm/cas/cascon/) is one of Canada’s largest combined academic, research and developer conferences, welcoming 1,500+ attendees and 150+ speakers.
-This year, the LoopBack team has been busy collaborating with other attendees at the LoopBack booth and delivering a workshop at the conference between November 4th and 6th in Markham Ontario.
+This year, the LoopBack team kept busy collaborating with other attendees at the LoopBack booth and delivering a workshop at the conference between November 4th and 6th in Markham Ontario.

 <!--more-->